AUTOMATION-AND-CONTROL-LAB-2024/MATLAB_CODE/README.md

-# MATLAB_CODE
+# AUTOMATION_LAB_PROJECT
-Matlab code for the Automation and Control Lab 2024
+Project folder for the Automation and Control Lab 2024